A Trial of Temsirolimus With Etoposide and Cyclophosphamide in Children With Relapsed Acute Lymphoblastic Leukemia and Non-Hodgkins Lymphoma

 Patients must have one of the following:

-Patients may have CNS 2 or 3 disease, if other sites of involvement.
+- Patients may have CNS 2 or 3 disease

 Patients must have fully recovered from the acute toxic effects of all prior anti-cancer chemotherapy.